humphs078/pands-project/README.md

 This repository contains the files for the submission of the module assignment in the Programming and Scripting module for the ATU Mayo & Galway Higher Diploma in Computer Programming and Data Analytics.

+To run the script from the command line type - *"python analysis.py"*

 ### Problem Statement
 This project concerns the well-known [Fisher’s Iris data set](#Background).